ezra-bible-app/ezrabibleapp.net/index.md

 * Strongs Dictionary support
 * User-friendly interface with tabs
 * Switchable light/dark color theme
-* Localizations for English, German, Dutch, French
+* Localizations for English, Spanish, German, Dutch, French, Slovakian

 A detailed list of features can be found [on a separate page](/features).